smileostrich/karabinerHelperForRealforce/README.md

 Remap media keys (display_brightness, volume, etc.) to F1-F12

 ## how to use it?
-1. place this json file at `.config/karabiner/assets/complex_modifications`
+1. Place JSON file in the following directory `.config/karabiner/assets/complex_modifications/`
-2. Karabiner > Complex Modifications > Add predefined rule (add above json file)
+2. Open `Karabiner-Elements`, go to `Complex Modifications`, and `click Add rule` (add above json file)